Pen support is available for Teams and Warp customers, which allows you to use Wacom tablets with support for pressure, tilt and rotation.

 Support for WinTab on Windows hosts

 The Parsec virtual USB driver allows you to create a virtual Wacom device on the host, enabling both Windows Ink and WinTab injection on the host.
 The virtual Wacom device also supports ExpressKeys and the Touch Ring.
+Please note the latest Wacom Intuos Pro driver needs to be installed on the host computer.

 - Open the Parsec settings on the host computer by clicking the 'Settings' cog